Moving to Finland from outside the EU customs and tax territory

 • A general list of the removal goods (for example 20 kg of clothes, one bed, tableware etc.)

-• An account concerning the export declaration (usually a certification of exit related to the export declaration lodged for the removal goods).
+• an account concerning the export declaration (usually a certification of exit related to the export declaration lodged for the removal goods).

 Customs may also request you to provide other documents or information.